Email address: email@example.com

 World Computer Go Championships.
 An old version of my go algorithm

-is one of the SpecInt benchmarks used as a standard for comparing computer
+was one of the SpecInt benchmarks used as a standard for comparing computer

 Artificial Intelligence.
 I've always been fascinated with making